 article · Certification difficulty & pass rates

-PenTest+ difficulty: 65/100 RoleMath score, official exam facts, study sequence, employer-language context, and AI caveats.
+PenTest+ difficulty: advanced stage, official exam facts, study sequence, employer-language context, and AI caveats.

-PenTest+ is hard in the RoleMath difficulty model: 65/100.
-That score is a transparent estimate from official/source-backed exam facts, not an exam outcome percentage and not a prediction about you.
+PenTest+ sits at the advanced stage: CompTIA recommends three to four years in a penetration tester job role.
+That comes from the vendor's own published guidance, not from an exam outcome percentage and not from a prediction about you.
 The practical question is whether authorized testing scope, reconnaissance, scanning, exploitation, post-exploitation, reporting, and remediation communication matches the work you can already do.

 Key takeaways

-• The page maps the credential to role contexts such as IT Security Operations Specialist, Network Security Engineer, Cybersecurity Analyst, then uses role tasks to shape study priorities.
+• The page maps the credential to role contexts such as Cybersecurity Analyst, then uses role tasks to shape study priorities.

 • Employer-language and AI rows are context for preparation, not evidence that the credential creates a job outcome.